snap-stanford/ogb/examples/lsc/wikikg90m/README.md

 - ComplEx-RoBERTa [2,3]
 - ComplEx-Concat [2,3]

-Example scripts are in `examples.sh`
+All the scripts for the baseline models can be found in `run.sh`

 ## Performance